gfrei/gfrei/README.md

 #### Description:

-**Slink & Snatch: Tales of Thievery** is a cartoonish VR Stealth Game with a Collectathon core loop, something like Sly Cooper and Banjo & Kazooie.
+**Slink & Snatch** is a cartoonish VR Stealth Game with a Collectathon core loop, something like Sly Cooper and Banjo & Kazooie.
 This was the most challenging project for the company due to its scale and ambition, with a big sandbox city to explore.
 It started in 2021 as a prototype for PCVR and is currently in development, with a released [Demo on Meta](https://www.meta.com/experiences/8424782484259699/?require_login=true&utm_source=developer.oculus.com&utm_medium=oculusredirect).

 #### Tech:
 Unity / C# / HurricaneVR / SECTR